FelipeZanini/Final-Project/README.md

 ## Manual Testing
 In the Testing section of the README, I extensively conducted manual testing to ensure the functionality and usability of Zanfe Website [CLICK HERE](https://github.com/users/FelipeZanini/projects/13).

+## Hacker Proof Testing
+ I carefully tested the Zanfe website myself to make sure it works well and is not hackable.
+[CLICK HERE](https://github.com/users/FelipeZanini/projects/14).

 ## Defects
 **DEFECTS** were documented in github using a custom issue template.